Date Thesis Awarded

 The Proclamation of 1763, therefore, was the royal government’s attempted remedy to a problem of imperial governance that the Seven Years’ and Anglo-Cherokee Wars exposed in Virginia under Fauquier: How could the royal government deal with uncooperative colonial administrators like Fauquier, on whom the British Empire depended for its effective governance in general and, especially amid a global war, for its security?
 The example of Virginia governance under Fauquier from 1758 to 1763 suggests that the obstacle to unified imperial policy for the royal government was not merely the disobedience of its colonial administrators, but also the provincial nature of the politics that they sometimes followed and thereby used to justify contravening the royal government's orders.

 Oates, Rory, "Virginia Governance under Francis Fauquier during the Anglo-Cherokee War: A Catalyst for the Proclamation of 1763" (2021).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1598.

 On-Campus Access Only